Size: 3 inches (diameter), 1.75 inches (depth)

 Interestingly, your smartphone’s connection to the August lock switches from Wi-Fi to Bluetooth automatically, based on whichever is stronger.

-August Wi-Fi Smart Lock: Smart Home features and compatibility
+August Wi-Fi Smart Lock review: Smart Home features and compatibility

 One of the other aspects we like about August’s smart locks is their compatibility with a range of smart home systems.
 Alexa, Google Assistant, and HomeKit are just the start; it also works with Nest, Simplisafe, Logitech, Xfinity, SmartThings, and Control4, among others.

-August Wi-Fi Smart Lock: Batteries and Battery Life
+August Wi-Fi Smart Lock review: Batteries and battery Life

 Because of its smaller size, the August Wi-Fi Smart Lock uses two CR123 batteries, rather than the four AA batteries used in the August Smart Lock Pro.
 August says the batteries in the Wi-Fi Smart Lock should last between 3 to 6 months.